hubisan/shortcut-launcher/README.md

 - web page links (\*.url) stored in your folder and its subfolders
 - the recent files/folders automatically stored in `%AppData%\Microsoft\Windows\Recent\`

-To specify your **folder** to look in add a shortcut to that folder on your desktop and name it `shortcut-launcher`:
+To specify your **folder** to look in add a shortcut to that folder on your desktop and name it `ShortcutLauncher`:

 ![shortcut launcher on the desktop](img/desktop-shortcut.png)